aichathub/aichathub.github.io/README.md

 ### What is this project

-React + Typescript web app for chatbot using gpt-4, gpt-3.5, your own custom language model, or LLaMA-2.
+React + Typescript web app for chatbot using gpt-4, gpt-3.5, your own custom language model such as mistral and llama.

 ### How to run this locally